mcosarinsky/ArgNewsRAG/README.md

 # ArgNewsRAG

-This repository contains the implementation of a Retrieval-Augmented Generation (RAG) system for answering questions based on Argentine news articles.
+This repository contains the implementation of a Retrieval-Augmented Generation (RAG) system for answering questions based on argentinian news articles.
 The system combines dense retrieval with a language model to enhance response accuracy by leveraging external knowledge.

 ## 📁 Repository Structure